ireina7/algoroutine/README.md

 - `Coroutine.and_then` to chain operations.

 ### Handler
 Currently handlers can only be built by hand.
-There's no easy way to combine.
+There's no easy way to combine yet.

 ## Example
 ### Logging and mutable states